magento/devdocs/guides/v2.1/pattern-library/filters/data-table-filters/filtering.md

 ![](img/keyword_applied.png)

-In the {% glossarytooltip c57aef7c-97b4-4b2b-a999-8001accef1fe %}event{% endglossarytooltip %} that the user enters a term that is not found in the data, the table will display a message to the user: "Your search term did not return any results".
+In the [event](https://glossary.magento.com/event) that the user enters a term that is not found in the data, the table will display a message to the user: "Your search term did not return any results".
 When this happens the user-entered term will remain in the search field for the user's reference.

 ![](img/search_not-found.png)